 First and foremost, having an emotional support dog will provide you with companionship.
 Many people who live alone find great comfort in having an emotional support dog.
 It doesn’t matter why you are suffering; an emotional support animal can help you overcome trauma and continue your routine.

-Just remember that you will need an official letter that has been approved by a certified mental health professional, but the emotional need for companionship is certainly a valid reason for starting the process.
+Just remember that you will need an official letter that a certified mental health professional has approved.
+Still, the emotional need for companionship is certainly a valid reason for starting the process.

 2 – Decrease Your Stress Levels

 With companionship from your emotional support dog, your stress levels will naturally decrease.
-Of course, if you normally struggle with your stress levels, this doesn’t necessarily mean your stress will completely go away.
+Of course, if you normally struggle with your stress levels, this doesn’t necessarily mean your stress will completely disappear.
 However, it’s proven that owning an animal lowers stress levels.

-Studies show that when people spend time with their dogs, it results in bringing down both high blood pressure and cortisol levels.
+Studies show that when people spend time with their dogs, it brings down high blood pressure and cortisol levels.
+With the proper credentials, you can take your emotional service dog with you in most places.
 This would be particularly helpful for someone who struggles to go out in public.
-With the proper credentials, you are able to take your emotional service dog with you in most places.
 You never have to worry about being alone, knowing that your animal is right with you.

 3 – Reduce Anxiety and Depression

-One of the most common reasons that someone would need an emotional support dog is that they struggle with anxiety and/or depression.
+One of the most common reasons someone needs an emotional support dog is that they struggle with anxiety and/or depression.
 Having support in any form is very beneficial for someone who finds themselves struggling with issues like these.

 4 – Prevent Panic Attacks